indocom/lumina/docs/after/checkup.md

 ### Next steps

-One week after your check up, don’t forget to bring your passport and go back to UHC to collect your results
+One week after your check up, don’t forget to bring your passport and go back to UHC to collect your results.